K-means for Evolving Data Streams: Streaming Lloyd's Algorithm

 Hence, we define the matrix:

 and find the permutation $\sigma$ such that the sum $\sum_{k=1}^K f_{k,\sig}$ is minimal.
 This is a linear sum assignment problem and we can make use of the Hungarian (or Kuhn-Munkres) algorithm \cite{Hungarian} to determine $\sig$ with a computational complexity of $\mathcal{O}(K^3)$.
-Hence we propose another initialization method named Hungarian Initialization(HI).
+Thus, we propose another initialization method called Hungarian Initialization (HI) based on this procedure.
 HI firstly computes a set of optimized centroids $\textbf{c}^0_{k'}$ over the new batch $B^0$.
-Then the matrix $f_{k,k'}$ is constructed, which is used to determine the permutation that maps $k\rightarrow k'=\sigma(k)$, via the linear sum assignment problem.
+Then the matrix $f_{k,k'}$ is constructed, which is used to determine the permutation that maps $k\rightarrow k'=\sigma(k)$, via the linear sum assignment problem (Algorithm \ref{algo:Initializationa2a}).
 This way, the sum $\sum_{k=1}^K f_{k,\sigma(k)}$ is guaranteed to be the minimum value of $f^\rho(\mathcal{X},C)$, and hence the new set of centroids can be computed as defined in Theorem \ref{thm:MinimizeSurrogate}.
 The computational complexity of this algorithm is $\mathcal{O}(K\cdot \max\{\max\{K^2,K\cdot d\},|B^0|\cdot d\})$.